 Generally, our policy will be to pay distributions from cash flow from operations.
 However, we may pay distributions from any other source, including, without limitation, the sale of assets, borrowings, the net proceeds from this offering, any private placements, the issuance of additional securities, and the deferral of fees and expense reimbursements by our advisor in its sole discretion.
-If we fund distributions from financings, the net proceeds from this offering or any private placements, we will have fewer funds available for investment.
-We expect that our cash flow from operations available for distribution will be lower in the initial stages of this offering until we have raised significant capital and made substantial investments.
-Further, because we may receive income at various times during our fiscal year and because we may need cash flow from operations during a particular period to fund expenses, we expect that during the early stages of our operations and from time to time thereafter, we may declare distributions in anticipation of cash flow that we expect to receive during a later period and these distributions would be paid in advance of our actual receipt of these funds.
+If we fund distributions from financings, the net proceeds from this offering or any private placements, we will have fewer funds available for investment in properties, real estate-related assets and other investments.
+Because we may receive income at various times during our fiscal year and because we may need cash flow from operations during a particular period to fund expenses, we expect that from time to time, we may declare distributions in anticipation of cash flow that we expect to receive during a later period and these distributions would be paid in advance of our actual receipt of these funds.
 In these instances, we expect to look to third-party borrowings to fund our distributions.
-Payments to our advisor and our dealer manager for services provided to us, including advisory fees, dealer manager fees, distribution fees and expense reimbursements, will reduce the amount of cash available for distributions.
-Finally, payments to fulfill redemption requests under our share redemption plan will also reduce funds available for distribution to remaining stockholders.
-However, as described in greater detail under "Share Purchases and Redemptions-Redeeming Shares-Redemption Limitations," our board of directors may modify or suspend our share redemption plan if it deems such modification or suspension to be in the best interests of our stockholders, which may include the preservation of funds to pay distributions.
+We will make certain payments to our advisor and our dealer manager for services provided to us in connection with the management of our Company and the distribution of our shares, some of which are based on performance.
+Such payments, including advisory fees, dealer manager fees, distribution fees and expense reimbursements, will reduce the amount of cash available for distributions.
+Finally, payments to fulfill redemption requests under our share redemption plan will also reduce funds available for distributions-Redeeming Shares-Redemption Limitations," our board of directors may modify or suspend our share redemption plan if it deems such modification or suspension to be in the best interests of our stockholders, which may include the preservation of funds to pay distributions.